 Matsen adds that consumers are skeptical, in general.
 "They're skeptical that government is looking out for their best interest, they're skeptical the media gets it right and they're skeptical that agriculture is headed in the right direction.

-FOOD PRIORITIES: Consumers are concerned about long-term health effects, storytelling resonates with them, and they may not be as concerned about biotech as previously thought."We don't have the benefit of the doubt any more.
+"We don't have the benefit of the doubt any more.
 Our audience is suspect of our motives and they challenge our facts," Matsen says.

 What are they looking for?
 Matsen says they want individual stories, and they want personalization instead of facts and data.
 They want the experience instead of the explanation.